-where $\epsilon_i>0$ is the privacy level of player $i$\footnote{$\epsilon_i$ is either chosen for the player by the trusted central designer (as in the baseline model with full centralization) or is chosen endogenously by the player herself (in the decentralized setting).}.
+where $\epsilon_i>0$ is the privacy level of player $i$.
+The $\epsilon_i$ could either be chosen for the player by the trusted central designer or is chosen endogenously by the player themselves (we will elaborate on this aspect later).
 We write $\vec{\epsilon}(S)$ the vector of $\epsilon_i$'s for players $i \in S$, and call this vector the \emph{$\epsilon$-profile of a coalition}.

 \paragraph{Statistical computation:} The coalition aims to estimate the mean of distribution $\mathcal{D}$.
 Given a coalition $S$ and a privacy profile $\vec \epsilon=(\epsilon_i)_{i\in S}$, the estimator is given by